felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-WAN-I2V.md

 }
 ```

 You can use the script [run_workflow.py](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/scripts/run_workflow.py) for this example.
-First create the parameter file with the command `python generate_params.py "img2vid_canon.json" "params.json"` in the terminal.
-Then edit the parameter file with the desired values and run the command `python run_workflow.py "img2vid_canon.json" "params.json"` in the terminal.
-Inside the parameter file, the path `path_to_input` should be the absolute path to the workflow API file, while `path_to_output` should be the relative path to the folder containing the outputs.
+If you want to change any parameter, edit the JSON above and then run the script.

 The workflow file also includes some optional post-processing nodes: color and brightness node, upscale and downscale, background removal, and saving frames as PNG.
 These nodes come right after `VAE decode` and before `Create Video`.